 There is very strong evidence for the connections between increasing educational attainment and increasing income as well as decreasing rates of unemployment.
-These links are well documented globally, and data indicate that these trends do exist in Washington state as well.
+These links are well documented globally, and data indicate that these trends do exist in Washington State as well.
 Because this connection is widely accepted, less time was dedicated to researching this relationship.

-Will improving earning potential improve health outcomes and decrease health disparities?
+Will improving earning potential improve health outcomes and decrease health inequities?
 There is very strong evidence that improving earning potential will improve health outcomes and decrease health disparities.
-There is a large body of robust evidence that supports the association between income, or socioeconomic position, and health.22-24,26,31,32,36-42 Significant correlations exist between lower income and a number of health indicators including worse overall self-reported health, depression, stress, asthma, arthritis, stroke, oral health, tobacco use, women's health indicators, health screening rates, physical activity, and diabetes.23,24,36,39,41 Further, 2015 data indicate that age-adjusted death rates were higher in Washington census tracks with higher poverty rates.
+There is a large body of robust evidence that supports the association between income, or socioeconomic status, and health.28-30,32,37,38,42-48 Significant correlations exist between lower income and a number of health indicators including worse overall self-reported health, depression, stress, asthma, arthritis, stroke, oral health, tobacco use, women's health indicators, health screening rates, physical activity, and diabetes.
+29,30,42,45,47 Further, 2015 data indicate that age-adjusted death rates were higher in Washington census tracks with higher poverty rates.
 Household income was also the strongest predictor of self-reported health status in Washington in 2016, even after accounting for age, education, and race/ethnicity.
-Among children, evidence indicates that low socioeconomic status in the first five years of life has negative health outcomes in later childhood and adolescence including activity-limiting illness, parent-reported poor health status, acute and recurrent infections, increasing body mass index (BMI), dental caries, and higher rates of hospitalization.
+Among children, evidence indicates that low socioeconomic status in the first five years of life has negative health outcomes in later childhood and adolescence, including activity-limiting illness, parent-reported poor health status, acute and recurrent infections, increasing body mass index (BMI), dental caries, and higher rates of hospitalization.
 Finally, financial stress in itself is also associated with adverse outcomes for families such as problem behavior in adolescents, interparental conflict, and parental depression.
+Therefore, improving earning potential for students with low-incomes would likely decrease health inequities.